Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Introduction

 \section{Introduction}

-Recently, the corundum-type compounds, M$_4$A$_2$O$_9$ (M = Mn, Co, Fe, A = Nb, Ta) \cite{prb.103.014422,prb.98.024410,prm.2.091401r,prb.93.075117,prb.102.174443,prb.103.L140401}, have drawn great interests due to their reach physics such as magnetoelectric (ME) effect \cite{prb.103.014422,prb.98.024410}, magnetic anisotropy \cite{prb.103.014422,prb.102.174443} and magnetism induced spontaneous electric polarization in \fto\ \cite{prb.98.024410,prm.2.091401r}.
+Recently, the corundum-type compounds, M$_4$A$_2$O$_9$ (M = Mn, Co, Fe, A = Nb, Ta) \cite{prb.103.014422,prb.98.024410,prm.2.091401r,prb.93.075117,prb.102.174443,prb.103.L140401}, have drawn great interests due to their rich physics such as magnetoelectric (ME) effect \cite{prb.103.014422,prb.98.024410}, magnetic anisotropy \cite{prb.103.014422,prb.102.174443} and magnetism induced spontaneous electric polarization in \fto\ \cite{prb.98.024410,prm.2.091401r}.
 Among these compounds, \cno , which is the most studied one, has been found to show large ME effect below the N\'{e}el temperature of $T_N\sim27\,K$ \cite{apl.99.132906,sr.4.3860}.
 Cross coupling between the electric field induced magnetization and magnetic field controlled electric polarization have been experimentally observed on powder and single crystalline samples \cite{sr.4.3860}.
-The microscopic mechanisms underlining these interesting properties remain to be settled but basically the detailed magnetic structures play important roles \cite{prb.103.L140401,prb.103.014422,prb.94.094427,prb.97.020404r,prb.97.085154,jpsj.88.094704}.
+The microscopic mechanisms underlining these interesting properties remain to be settled.
+It is believed that the detailed magnetic structures play very important roles in understanding these interesting properties \cite{prb.103.L140401,prb.103.014422,prb.94.094427,prb.97.020404r,prb.97.085154,jpsj.88.094704}.

 The crystal structure of \cno\ is rather simple and have been investigated both by polycrystalline and single crystal X-ray and neutron diffraction methods \cite{jpcs.21.234, prb.93.075117,prb.97.085154,prb.102.174443}.
 The magnetic structure was first reported by Bertaut et al. \cite{jpcs.21.234} to be antiferromagnetically coupled ferromagnetic Co$^{2+}$ chains with their magnetic moments along the crystal $c$-axis.
 It has been shown later by Khanh et al. \cite{prb.93.075117} that this magnetic structure is incompatible with the experimentally measured ME effect on single crystal samples.
 A different magnetic structure with all the magnetic moments nearly parallel to the [1\={1}0] direction has been proposed based on single-crystal neutron diffraction.
 Within this model, the magnetic moments exhibit a small canting towards the $c$-axis but the projected moments on the $ab$-plane are all parallel with each other.
 Later on, both powder and single crystal neutron diffraction data have revealed another distinct non-collinear magnetic structure without any moment canting to the $c$-axis \cite{prb.97.085154,prb.102.174443}.
 Moreover, different spin-flop behaviors have been reported in \cno\ and magnetic structures associated with these magnetic anomalies have been suggested to explain the observed ME effect \cite{apl.99.132906,sr.4.3860,prb.93.075117}.